Jorge0576/jorge-portfolio/README.md

 - In the **theology paper**, I engaged Faith and Reason and the Pursuit of Truth to reinterpret ancient calls for justice in a modern setting.
 - In the **BI capstone**, I applied Academic Excellence and the Pursuit of Truth to uncover data‑driven insights for more equitable urban policy.
-- In the **creative coding sketch**, I embodied Personal Attention and Diversity, crafting an interactive experience that centers each participant’s well‑being.
+- In the **creative coding sketch**, I embodied Personal Attention and Diversity, crafting an interactive experience that centers each participant’s personal curiosity.

 Together, these works demonstrate my commitment to St. Thomas’s mission—thinking critically, acting wisely, and working skillfully for the common good—and showcase the interdisciplinary skills I will carry forward in service of a more just and humane world.